kelu124/echomods/Readme.md

 # What is this project?

 This project has a specific target of providing a __low-cost, open source technological kit to allow scientists, academics, hackers, makers or OSHW fans to hack their way to ultrasound imaging__ - below 500$ - at home, with no specific equipment required.
+For complementary sources of information, you can visit:

+* the [github repo](https://github.com/kelu124/echomods/), for the source files, raw data and raw experiment logs;
+* the [online manual/book](https://www.gitbook.com/book/kelu124/echomods/details) for a easily readable and searchable archive of the whole work;
+* the [hackaday page](https://hackaday.io/project/9281-murgen-open-source-ultrasound-imaging), where I tried to blog day-to-day experiments in a casual format.

 __Disclaimer__: though an engineer, this project is the first of its sort, I never did something related.
 Bear with us, and the discovery process, but I'm happy to learn on the way =)

 __Disclaimer #2__: ultrasound raises questions.
 In case you build a scanner, use caution and good sense!